Missing 3-year-old Casey Lynn Hathaway found alive

 The FBI, NCIS and dozens of volunteers initially joined the effort to find the boy, described by authorities as 25 pounds and 2 feet 4 inches tall.

-Casey was last seen Tuesday.
-He was playing with two other relatives outside his grandmother's home in Craven County and didn't come inside when the others did, CNN affiliate WTVD reported.
+Casey went missing Tuesday.
+He was playing with two other relatives outside his great-grandmother's home in Craven County and didn't come inside when the others did, CNN affiliate WTVD reported.

-Hughes said authorities are treating Casey's disappearance as a missing child case but have asked the community to report anything "remotely suspicious."
+Hughes had said authorities were treating Casey's disappearance as a missing child case but asked the community to report anything "remotely suspicious."

 Casey's family searched for 45 minutes before calling 911 on Tuesday, Hughes said.